dynamsoft-docs/barcode-reader-docs/parameters/scenario-settings/image-preprocessing.md

 ---
 layout: default-layout
-description: This article introduces how to perform image preprocessing according to scene characteristics to improve the success rate of DBR positioning code area
+description: Learn how to perform image preprocessing according to scene characteristics to improve the success rate of DBR positioning code area.
 title: How to preprocess images based on different scenarios
 keywords: image preprocessing
 needAutoGenerateSidebar: false